 Stock selection and a significant overweight allocation in the information technology sector significantly contributed to performance.
 A moderate overweight allocation and stock selection among consumer discretionary holdings made moderate contributions to performance.
 Security selection in Japan, combined with a slight overweight exposure, was a moderate contributor.
-Individual moderate contributors included Tokyo Electron Ltd., which performed well on robust demand, and Actelion Ltd. shares, which rose after Johnson & Johnson offered to buy the company.
+Individual moderate contributors included Tokyo Electron Ltd. and Actelion.